-Almost anyone who has become addicted to a drug will try to hide it.
+Almost anyone addicted to a drug will try to hide it.
 There are a few reasons why.
-Understanding the motivation for both the use and the hiding and denial can be very useful when trying to help them get addiction treatment.
+Understanding the motivation for the use and the hiding and denial can be very useful when trying to help them get addiction treatment.

 Shame is nearly always a factor.
 Someone who has become addicted is likely to be ashamed, even toward other friends who use but seem to have more of a handle on their habit.
-When it comes to the people in their life who don’t use drugs at all, though, the shame is especially profound.
+The shame is especially profound when it comes to the people in their life who don’t use drugs at all.

 Secrecy is one of the first behaviors to look for.
 The secrecy of someone trying to hide a drug habit goes beyond the usual need for privacy we all have.
 Secrecy or defensiveness about where they have been and who they were with can be a red flag.

 Nosiness might annoy someone with nothing to hide, but they usually won’t get angry and refuse to answer or shut you down entirely.
 The shame they feel and the desire to protect their use motivates the addicted person’s need for secrecy.
-Thankfully, shame is one of the things a drug addiction treatment center will focus on in treatment because it is an integral part of the addiction life.
+Thankfully, shame is one of the things inpatient drug treatment at Brazos Valley will focus on as our experts help individuals heal.